 The primary means of evacuating residents and visitors from the vulnerable zones will be private automobiles.
 Households with more than one vehicle will be encouraged to take only one car to minimize traffic congestion.
 Announcements will be made via the broadcast media requesting that carpooling arrangements be made to accommodate those without transportation of their own.
-Residents without transportation may be picked up by buses and transported to the nearest reception center where possible.
+Residents without transportation may be picked up by buses and transported to the nearest casualty collection area.